hotosm/fAIr/docs/Infra.md

 > - Does not run it's own `knative` controller,
 >   instead using the cluster-wide instance.

-1. A point when we want to *stabilise* and either push out a **new model** or **updates to the API / website**, then we have the same staging setup.
+1. When we want to stabilise and push out a **new model**, or **updates to the API / website**, we use the staging setup.
 2. First a PR must be raised on the fAIr repo from `staging` --> `main`.
    This will set up `https://stage.ai.hotosm.org` with ZenML / STAC / Knative registration.
-3. A model is merged into the fAIr-models `staging` branch, building the `-staging` tagged image.
+3. On boot the **staging** STAC is seeded (read-only) from the current **production** STAC, so it mirrors live.
-4. The new `-staging` tag is picked up by ArgoCD, deploying a helm chart that simply contains a Job manifest.
-This job grabs all the latest staging model records, and updates the newly started **staging** STAC via pgstac database inserts.
+4. CI has already built the model image, tagged by SHA.
+In the Django admin, give that SHA a candidate version (`vX.Y.Z-rc.N`), register it in the staging STAC, and test it.
-5. When we are happy with the staging changes, we merge the PR to `main`, which triggered a shut down of the staging env.
+5. Once it looks good, register the model in production (Step 3) before merging the PR to `main`.
+Merging shuts the staging env down.

 ## Step 3: Production